Bernard Girard: Life and career

 Girard's filmmaking career had a number of ups and downs.
 He was the original director on What Ever Happened to Aunt Alice?
 (1969), but producer Robert Aldrich replaced him with Lee H. Katzin.
-In 1979, Girard shot a movie starring the rock band The Runaways called "We're All Crazy Now," which was unfinished.
-The film was later completed by director Alan Sacks, and released in 1980 as Du-beat-e-o.
+In 1979, Girard shot a movie starring the rock band The Runaways with Joan Jett called "We're All Crazy Now," which was unfinished when Jett became ill.
+The film was later completed, actually butchered, by director Alan Sacks, and released in 1980 as Du-beat-e-o.